South Carleton High School: Athletics

+Ski

 The Alpine ski team has won 8 OFSAA titles to date and 32 OFSAA team medals overall, including the boys' team with 2 titles (GS, Sl) in 2002 as well as 2008(Sl), 2009(Sl) and 2015 (GS) and their first girls' team title in 2012 (Sl) with followups in 2014 (Sl) and 2015 (Sl).
 It has sent a total of 27 teams to OFSAA who once there have collected a grand total of 32 team and 16 individual medals since 1999.
 The level 1 boys team won 9 consecutive NCSSAA titles from 2011-2019 with the boys and girls together winning the Art Lovett level 1 combined trophy 11 straight times.
 2024 saw the boys team return to OFSAA winning silver medals in the slalom event.
 2025 saw the girls team win medals in both events while winning the combined, overall provincial title.

+Wrestling

 Its wrestling program has won the NCSSAA championship for the past several years and produces nearly a dozen OFSAA wrestlers each year.
 This has led to the coining of the term "wrestle with the best".

+Men's Rugby

 The Senior Men's Rugby team was undefeated in regular season in 2007 and 2008, including a 2008 NCSSAA championship win.

+Swim

 South Carleton's varsity swim team was formed during the 2010–11 season, and won two NCSSAA medals, both of which were gold, sending one swimmer to OFSAA.
 In the 2011–12 season once again one swimmer qualified for OFSAA, winning a bronze medal for SC.

+Basketball

 The Storm basketball team has won several city titles in its history, including the most recent visit to the NCSSAA championship in the 2008–09 season.

+Soccer

 The South Carleton Junior Boys' soccer team captured the 2008 NCSSAA Gold Medal after an undefeated season.

 The Senior Boys' Soccer team won the 2016 NCSSAA final and qualified for OFSAA.

+Football

 South Carleton's football team had reached the NCSSAA finals in 2006 and 2008, losing both times, and lost in the NCSSAA semi-finals in 2007.

+Mock Trial

 The South Carleton Mock trial team won the OBA OJEN city-wide tournament in 2023.